github-education-resources/GitHubGraduation-2021/_data/SaraAnwar97/SaraAnwar97.md

 ---
-name: Sara Anwar Moustafa Elsayed Hussein
+name: Sara Anwar Moustafa Elsayed
 institution: Alexandria University
 quote: Where there is a will, there is a way
 github_user: SaraAnwar97